elchs/LetoDBf/Readme.txt

       letodb.exe install

  Verify in letodbf.log that the service was successful installed.
- With next Windows start, or after manually with the service management, LetoDBf server shell be active.
+ With next Windows start, or by using GUI service management, or by shell command line:
+      net start LetoDbf_Service
- Look again into log file.
+ the LetoDBf server shell get active.
+Look again into the log file.
+ Manually stopping the server should be possible at command line with:
+      net start LetoDbf_Service

  To deinstall service, run letodb with 'uninstall' parameter:
       letodb.exe uninstall
- and restart your Windows machine.
+ then restart your Windows machine.

       4. Server configuration